keurid/01-HTML-CSS-and-Git-Code-Refactor/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
 My Motivation was to make the HTML semantics easier to read and make the tags to the appropriate areas.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
 I built this project to add accesibility when it comes to reading the code and alternative text to the images.
-- What problem does it solve?
-- What did you learn?
+This fix is meant to solve the issue of the title not having a proper title, added semantic HTML elements, and added the proper alt attributes to images in the HTML.
+I learned about the different HTML semantic tags to make my code more readable to all who view it, and I learned how to add description/alt text to images in HTML.

 ## Installation